-- (a) The Directors are to be paid for their services as Directors. - (b) Each non-executive Director is to be paid or provided remuneration for services, of the amount, at the time and in the manner determined by the Board, provided that the aggregate amount or value of the remuneration paid or provided to all nonexecutive Directors in any year may not exceed: - (i) unless paragraph (ii) applies, the amount fixed by the Board prior to the company being admitted to the Official List of the Exchange, as disclosed in a prospectus or equivalent disclosure provided in connection with that admission; or - (ii) the amount last approved by the company in general meeting.

-The expression remuneration in this rule does not include any amount which may be paid by the company under any of rules 48(e), 48(f), 50 (but only to the extent the amount is excluded from the amount of remuneration to be approved by shareholders under the Listing Rules) and 75.
+- (a) Subject to the Listing Rules, The the Directors are to be paid for their services as Directors. - (b) Each non-executive Director is to be paid or provided remuneration for services, of the amount, at the time and in the manner determined by the Board, provided that the aggregate amount or value of the remuneration paid or provided to all nonexecutive Directors in any year may not exceed: - unless paragraph (ii) applies, the amount fixed by the Board prior to the company being admitted to the Official List of the Exchange, as disclosed in a prospectus or equivalent disclosure provided in connection with that admission; or - (ii) the amount last approved by the company in general meeting. - (c) The amount approved by the company in general meeting under rule 48(b)(ii) does not include: - remuneration in the form of share, option or other equity plans approved separately by the company in general meeting; or- - (iii) The expression remuneration in this rule does not include any amount which may be paid by the company under any of rules 48(f), 48(g), 50 (but only to the extent the amount is excluded from the amount of remuneration to be approved by shareholders under the Listing Rules) and 75.

-- (c) The remuneration to be paid or provided under rule 48(b) is to be divided among the Directors in the proportions as they may agree or, if they cannot agree, equally among them. - (d) The remuneration to which a Director is entitled may be provided to a Director in cash or in any other form as is agreed between the company and the Director.
-A Director may elect to forgo some or all of the Director's entitlement to cash remuneration in favour of another agreed form of remuneration and vice versa, provided the total cost to the company of that Director's remuneration is not increased above the maximum for that Director under rule 48(c).

-- (e) The Directors are also entitled to be paid or reimbursed for all travelling and other expenses properly incurred by them in attending and returning from any meeting of the Board or of a committee of the Board or any general meeting of the company, or otherwise in connection with the business or affairs of the company. - (f) If any Director, with the approval of the Board, performs extra services or makes any special exertions for the benefit of the company, the Board may approve the payment to that Director of special and additional remuneration as the Board determines having regard to the value to the company of the extra services or special exertions.
-Any special or additional remuneration must not include a commission on or percentage of profits or operating revenue or turnover. - (g) An executive Director may be appointed on terms as to remuneration, tenure of office and otherwise as may be determined by the Board. - (h) Subject to the Corporations Act, a Director may be engaged by the company in any other capacity (other than auditor) and may be appointed on such terms as to remuneration, tenure of office and otherwise as may be determined by the Board.
+- (c)(d) The remuneration to be paid or provided under rule 48(b) is to be divided among the Directors in the proportions as they may agree or, if they cannot agree, equally among them. - The remuneration to which a Director is entitled may be provided to a Director in cash or in any other form as is agreed between the company and the Director.
+A Director may elect to forgo some or all of the Director's entitlement to cash remuneration in favour of another agreed form of remuneration and vice versa, provided the total cost to the company of that Director's remuneration is not increased above the maximum for that Director under rule 48(c) 48(d). - (e)(f) The Directors are also entitled to be paid or reimbursed for all travelling and other expenses properly incurred by them in attending and returning from any meeting of the Board or of a committee of the Board or any general meeting of the company, or otherwise in connection with the business or affairs of the company. - (f)(g) If any Director, with the approval of the Board, performs extra services or makes any special exertions for the benefit of the company, the Board may approve the payment to that Director of special and additional remuneration as the Board determines having regard to the value to the company of the extra services or special exertions.
+Any special or additional remuneration must not include a commission on or percentage of profits or operating revenue or turnover. - (g)(h) An executive Director may be appointed on terms as to remuneration, tenure of office and otherwise as may be determined by the Board. - Subject to the Corporations Act, a Director may be engaged by the company in any other capacity (other than auditor) and may be appointed on such terms as to remuneration, tenure of office and otherwise as may be determined by the Board. - (h)(j) If required by law, the company may make contributions to a fund for the purpose of making provision for or obtaining superannuation benefits for a Director.
+If required by the Listing Rules, these contributions are included in the sum determined by the company in general meeting under rule 48(b)(ii).